clp-research/slurk/docs/slurk_bots_events.rst

 - ``receiver_id(int, optional)``: the ``id`` of the user that this command is directed at
 - ``broadcast(bool, optional)``: ``True`` if the message should be transmitted to all connected users. ``False`` otherwise

-Commands cause an event on the server side that can be handled by bots as follows:
+Commands cause an event on the server side that can be handled by bots:

 .. code-block:: python